smilecce/V-Moat/README.md

 Use `Questionnaire.py` to generate perceptual test samples.
 Optimize the audibility metric parameters based on collected human responses using contrastive learning

-To evaluate whether there is an overlap between the noise audibility and human perception, we use `survey_test_under5s_v_en.py`  to collect data.
-The detailed statistical analysis and visualization of user performance are provided in:`answers_under5s_analysis_all-audi2-2025vmoat.ipynb`
+To evaluate whether there is an overlap between the noise audibility and human perception, we use `survey_test.py`  to collect data.
+The detailed statistical analysis and visualization of user performance are provided in:`answers_analysis.ipynb`

 ------